Alex Paez: Career

+He went on to play Benjamin in "The Me Nobody Knows" at The Morris A. Mechanic Theater in Baltimore with cast-mates Damon Evans & Tisha Campbell.

+He recorded "What A Piece of Work Is Man" for the movie version of Hair (1979); a duet with David Lasley.
+Sad to say, the song - along with "Frank Mills", "Air" and many others - were cut from the final version of the film.

-In 1980 he was cast as Prince Choi Amid Sin Du in the Garry Marshall pilot “Kat Mandu” starring Vicki Lawrence, Alice Ghostly and Victor Buono, and he played a young mugger in CBSʼ “Stone Pillow” opposite Lucille Ball.
+In 1980 he was cast as Prince Choi Amid Sin Du in the Garry Marshall pilot "Katmandu" for Paramount Pictures starring Vicki Lawrence, Alice Ghostly and Victor Buono, and he played a young mugger in CBSʼ "Stone Pillow" opposite Lucille Ball.
+The mid 80s brought with them various opportunities.
+In particular, the roles of Elio Escobar in the Miami Vice episode “The Maze” & Santino Amaro in the Kay O'Brien MD episode “Dollars & Sense” for NBC & CBS respectively.

-In 1987 he made his Broadway debut as Momo (Mohammed) at the Royale Theater in Hal Princeʼs musical Roza.
-The show played to mixed reviews in both Baltimore and Los Angeles, but closed shortly after opening in New York.
+In 1987 he made his Broadway debut as Momo (Mohammed) at The Royale Theatre (now The Jacobs Theatre) in Hal Princeʼs musical Roza!
+The show played to mixed reviews in both Baltimore (Center Stage) and Los Angeles (The Mark Taper Forum), but closed shortly after opening in New York.

-In 1991 he took over the role of Ritchie Valens in the national tour of Buddy – The Buddy Holly Story.
-He later relocated to London to play the role in the West End.
+In 1991 he took over the role of Ritchie Valens on the US National Tour of Buddy - The Buddy Holly Story, with stops at Toronto's Royal Alexandra & Princess Of Wales Theaters.
+He later relocated to London to play the role at the Victoria Palace & The Strand (now The Novello) Theatres in the West End.